yahor-ptashnik-y/price-my-car-assignment/README.md

 -   **FastAPI**: Chosen for its high performance, native asynchronous support (critical for waiting on LLM API calls without blocking), and automatic data validation and API documentation.
 -   **LangChain with `JsonOutputParser`**: Instead of simple string parsing, LangChain's `JsonOutputParser` was used to force the LLM to return a structured, validated JSON object.
 This drastically increases the reliability of the extraction process.
 -   **Asynchronous API Endpoint**: The `/price-car` endpoint is defined with `async def`, allowing it to call the LLM (`await chain.ainvoke(...)`) without blocking the server, enabling it to handle other requests concurrently.
+-   **Secure Error Handling & Logging**: The application distinguishes between client errors (4xx) and server errors (5xx).
+For server-side errors, detailed exceptions are logged for developer debugging, but only a generic "Internal Server Error" message is sent to the user.
+This prevents leaking potentially sensitive information about the application's internal workings, which is a critical security and user experience best practice.
--   **Security**: The OpenAI API key is loaded securely from an environment variable and is never hard-coded into the application, following industry best practices.
+-   **Secure API Keys**: The OpenAI API key is loaded securely from an environment variable and is never hard-coded into the application.